 Reaching for the stars

 Astrophysicist Beatrice Tinsley was born in the United Kingdom in 1941, but came to New Plymouth with her family in 1950.
 Her father, Edward Hill, was an Anglican minister, and her mother, Jean, a writer.
 Hill was mayor of New Plymouth from 1953 to 1956, and Beatrice was educated at New Plymouth Girls’ High School.
-She was dux in 1957 before going to Canterbury University for an MSc and then to the University of Texas for her PhD on the origin of galaxies.
+She was dux in 1957 before going to Canterbury University College for an MSc and then to the University of Texas to undertake PhD on the origin of galaxies.
 She eventually became a professor of astronomy at Yale.

 In the early 2000s the number of primary schools fell markedly as the rural population decreased.
 The closures were particularly noticeable in eastern and southern Taranaki, where the abandoned buildings attracted vandalism.